KarelvdVrie/EfficientNet-V2_Reproducibility-CS4240/README.md

 | Batch size  | 10, 20, 30  |
 | Epochs | 10, 15, 20, 30 |

-The validation accuracy for different combination of hyperparameters is shown in the image below:
+The validation accuracy for different combination of hyperparameters is shown in the **interactive figure** below:

 {% include_relative Graphs/Pneumonia.html %}